vanshika1104/Quizapp/README.md

 # Quiz App
-This is a quiz ap containg questions on android development.
+This is a quiz app containg questions on android development.